Why You Need a Website for Your Freelance Writing Business

 Even though I’m a technical person, this was WordPress.
 Brand-new for me.
 When I finished my website, I got such a boost of confidence.

 Imagine that!
-There I was, next to Rebecca and Nick Usborne.
+There I was, next to Rebecca.
 It was kind of surreal, but really cool.
-So, for the previous two iterations of the program and the Webinar Series coming up this month in April, I teach the WordPress part.
+So, for the recent iterations of the program and for the live Webinar Series coming up, I teach the WordPress part.

 Will: Can you tell us what it was like to build your own freelance website using WordPress?